UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson03/activity.rst.txt

 We have details of Persons.
 We have details of Jobs.
 Now we need to track in which Department a Person held a Job.
-For a Department, we need to know it's department number, which is 4 characters long and start with a letter.
+For a Department, we need to know it's department number, which is 4 characters long and starts with a letter.
 We need to know the department name (30 characters), and the name of the department manager (30 characters).
 We also need to know the duration in days that the job was held.
 Think about this last one